-• the BCPSEA exempt staff compensation management plan (Policy 95-06, Compensation and Employment Standards for School District Employees Not Subject to a Collective Agreement), which is an approved compensation plan under the Public Sector Employers Act.

-Compensation mandates adopted by the Public Sector Employers' Council from time to time.
-Any adjustments to exempt staff compensation levels are considered within the context of the applicable compensation mandate.
+- the BCPSEA exempt staff compensation management plan (Policy 95-06, Compensation and Employment Standards for School District Employees Not Subject to a Collective Agreement), which is an approved compensation plan under the Public Sector Employers Act. - Compensation mandates/direction adopted by the Public Sector Employers' Council from time to time.
+Any adjustments to exempt staff compensation levels must align with the parameters of the prevailing PSEC compensation mandate/direction.